|

 Iron(III) chloride is

 a brown covalently bonded, relatively volatile chloride.
-Like
+It exists in the solid form as a

-one of the Fe's chlorines acts as a bridge, forming a dative
+One of the Fe's chlorines acts as a bridge, forming a dative

 co–ordinate bond with the other iron atom (see diagram below).